akspa0/WhisperBite/memory-bank/activeContext.md

 - WhisperBite augments audio with speaker-based transcriptions and contextual hints.
 - Output is designed for accessibility (e.g., for the deaf) and for downstream AI (LLMs, image generation) to reconstruct or illustrate scenes.

-## Next Steps
-- Ensure pipeline and workflow YAML route the correct audio to each step.
-- Restore/implement per-speaker segment extraction and transcript rebuilding as in the legacy pipeline.
-- Validate output structure and content against canonical examples.

-## Current Focus

-**CRITICAL REGRESSION: Modular Refactor Broke Core Output Features**

-- As of the latest modular pipeline refactor, **no transcripts are being written at all** (neither per-segment nor master transcript YAML).
-- **CLAP event detection is still non-functional**: no events are detected, regardless of input or settings.
-- **Soundbite extraction is not producing expected outputs**: soundbites are not being cut or transcribed as in the legacy version.
-- The pipeline runs, but the most important outputs (transcripts, soundbites, event segments) are missing or empty.

 ## Debugging Steps Taken
 - Restored robust CLAP and soundbite logic from the old version, including model loading, device handling, and segment extraction.
 - Re-implemented `extract_audio_segment` and ensured it is available in `utils.py`.